 Russell Westbrook's Injury Status for Nuggets vs Pelicans

-Unfortunately, the Nuggets won't be fully healthy themselves as they face off against New Orleans.
-Nuggets starting guard Russell Westbrook has been listed as out against the Pelicans due to a left hamstring strain.
+After struggling last week with a three-game losing streak, the Nuggets have regained all of their momentum with a three-game winning streak.
+The team was acclimated to having Russell Westbrook in their starting lineup but needed some time to get used to not having him.

-Typically, it's rare for Westbrook to miss games with any team he's on and he didn't miss any for the Nuggets prior to this hamstring injury.
-Monday night will only be the second game that Westbrook has missed with the Nuggets during his tenure.
+Westbrook remains out for the Denver Nuggets against the New Orleans Pelicans, sidelined with a left hamstring strain.
+Currently, there is no timeline or timeframe for Westbrook to return to the Nuggets lineup.

-Through 48 games this season, Westbrook has averaged 13.0 points, 6.4 assists, and 5.1 rebounds on 48/33/64 shooting from the field.
-Although Westbrook struggled to start the season, he really found his role with the Nuggets as he entered the starting lineup during Aaron Gordon's injury.
+Through 48 games this season, Westbrook was averaging 13.0 points, 6.4 assists, 5.1 rebounds, and 1.5 steals on 48/33/64 shooting from the field.
+He struggled coming off of the bench for the Nuggets but really found himself as a member of the team's starting lineup.

-Now that Gordon returned from injury, the Nuggets put Christian Braun on the bench in order to keep Westbrook in the starting lineup.
-Due to Westbrook's injury, the Nuggets have reverted back to their original starting lineup that they started the season with.
+Without Westbrook available, the Nuggets returned to their original starting lineup consisting of Jamal Murray, Aaron Gordon, Christian Braun, Michael Porter Jr., and Nikola Jokic.
+Their original starting five was also a very successful unit, but their depth will be tested without Westbrook available.

 Related Articles